-This course is designed to meet the needs of nurses whose registration with the Nursing Midwifery Council (NMC) has lapsed and who wish to return to nursing practice.
+This programme is designed to meet the needs of nurses whose registration with the Nursing Midwifery Council (NMC) has lapsed and who wish to return to nursing practice.

-As part of this course you will need to complete a placement within either an acute, community or general practice setting.
+As part of this programme you will need to complete a placement within either an acute, community or general practice setting.
+We do not secure/find clinical placement for you.
+To undertake this programme you must be offer an approved placement by the NHS Trust/Organisation.

-This is a 30 credit course at National Qualification Framework (NQF) level 6.
+This is a 30 credit course at level 6.

 Funding may be available for nurses returning to practice; please visit the Come Back to Nursing website to find out more.